 Ariel L. David is the Project Coordinator of the Armed Services Network of Louisiana, an initiative by a community coalition, the Jefferson Parish Alliance of Concerned Citizens, to address the needs of Louisiana service members and veterans.
-Previously, Ariel served on active duty in the United States Navy, in the fields of aviation and combat operations and received multiple awards for her military service.
-Now, after spending 9 years in the military, Ariel now focuses on participatory-based research in coalition building and community advocacy, with a special focus in the behavioral health of unique sub-populations.
+Previously, David served on active duty in the United States Navy, in the fields of aviation and combat operations and received multiple awards for her military service.
+Now, after spending 9 years in the military, David focuses on participatory-based research in coalition building and community advocacy, with a special focus in the behavioral health of unique sub-populations.
 She currently serves on the Board for ETC!, and is actively involved with multiple national military organizations.

 CEUs: 1.0 FREE NAADAC / PCB